FACTS ABOUT THE TOWN ITSELF

-There are three large shops in town, one service station, butcher, farmers Coop, 2 schools and one bank (Standard Bank).
+There are three large shops in town, two service stations, butcher, farmers Coop, 2 schools and one bank (Standard Bank).
+Petrol is available from 07h00 to 19h00 on a daily basis.
 All basic products can be bought locally.
 The newspaper of the day is only available in the late afternoon due to the distance from the cities.

 An 18 hole golf course, tennis courts and yoke pin course provide the sport activities.